 That’s not sinister.
 That’s just how a 5 sees the world.

-Receipts: The Emotional Contagion Experiment
+Receipts: From Emotional Contagion to Cambridge Analytica

 That’s the blind spot at planetary scale.
 Not malice.
 Not even indifference.
 Just an incapacity to feel the thing the public was feeling.